kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 ## Data Warehouse Date & Time Key Pattern
 **Check Id:** 75 [Not implemented yet.
 Click here to add the issue if you want to develop and create a pull request.](https://github.com/kevinmartintech/sp_Develop/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=Data+Warehouse+Date+and+Time+Key+Pattern)

-This data warehouse date & time key pattern can be used with the [Date-Time-Number-Dimensions](https://github.com/kevinmartintech/Date-Time-Number-Dimension) tables.
+This data warehouse date & time key pattern can be used with the [Date-Time-Number-Dimensions 🗗](https://github.com/kevinmartintech/Date-Time-Number-Dimension){:target="_blank" rel="noopener"} (by Kevin Martin) tables.
 The grain of the time dimension records is in seconds.

 The primary keys in the date and time dimension tables are integers and the T-SQL below extracts and converts them.